NLeSC/guide/best_practices/language_guides/ccpp.md

 #### Managing non-packaged software
-If you do have to install a library, or you are working in an HPC/cluster environment without the appropriate module (`module avail`), you enter what is called *dependency hell*.
+If you do have to install a programm, which depends on a specific version of a library which depends on a specific version of another library, you enter what is called *dependency hell*.
 Some agility in compiling and installing libraries is essential.

 You can install libraries in `/usr/local` or in `${HOME}/.local` if you aren't root, but there you have no package management.

+Many HPC administrations provide [environment modules](https://modules.readthedocs.io/en/latest/) (`module avail`), which allow you to easily populate your `$PATH` and other environment variables to find the respective package.
+You can also write your own module files to solve your *dependency hell*.

 A lot of libraries come with a package description for `pkg-config`.
 These descriptions are installed in `/usr/lib/pkgconfig`.